 - What irritates you at work?

-Make time at the end of your interview to ask the job prospect if he or she has any questions.
+Make time at the end of your interview to ask the job prospect if they have any questions.

 While it is beneficial to have your questions prepared ahead of time, it may be necessary to depart from the script if you believe it would assist you in learning more about a possible employee.

 Are you still not close to your decision?
 Conduct a second interview.
 You may invite additional members of your team to this meeting.
-Include important persons who will have an effect on the hiring choice.
-Provide them with enough information so that they understand their position in the interview if there’s an upcoming one.
+Include important persons who will affect the hiring choice.
+Provide them with enough information to understand their position in the interview if there’s an upcoming one.

-End the interview, whether it is the first or second encounter, by informing the applicant of the following steps.
-Give them a time-frame for your choice, and stick to it.
+End the interview, whether the first or second encounter, by informing the applicant of the following steps.
+First, please give them a time frame for your choice, and stick to it.